1. Home

 We are reader supported and may earn a commission when you buy through links on our site.
 Read Disclosure

-Crunchyroll Down and Not Working?
-Here’s How to Fix Crunchyroll Not Loading
+Is Crunchyroll Down?
+Here’s How to Fix It

 Is Crunchyroll down?
 If you’re having trouble streaming, know that you’re not alone; Crunchyroll sometimes runs into issues that can interrupt your streams.
-Whether it’s a loading error, a frozen screen, or the app just refusing to open, these hiccups can be frustrating.
+Whether it’s a loading error, a frozen screen, or the app just refusing to open, these hiccups can be frustrating and make you wonder if Crunchyroll is down right now.

-Still, like any major streaming service, things can break now and then, and that’s what we’re here to help with.
+Still, like any major streaming service, Crunchyroll can sometimes be down or experience technical issues, and that’s what we’re here to help you troubleshoot and understand.

 Crunchyroll Not Working

-• Limited bandwidth or another local connection issue
+• Limited bandwidth or local internet connection issues

-What to Do When Crunchyroll Is Not Loading
+What to Do When You Think Crunchyroll Is Down

 2. Log out of other devices